cartershanklin/pyspark-cheatsheet/README.md

 Grouping
 ========
-Group DataFrame data by key to perform aggregats like sums, averages, etc.
+Group DataFrame data by key to perform aggregates like sums, averages, etc.

 Group and sort
 --------------